PaulLeung93/LobbyLens/app/src/main/java/io/github/paulleung93/lobbylens/markdown/lobbylens.md

 ○	Displays the user's selected image.
 ○	Overlays the processing status (e.g., "Recognizing Face," "Fetching Data...").
 ○	Presents a confirmation dialog after facial recognition is successful.
-○	Renders the final image with industry icons placed on the politician's clothing.
+○	Renders the final image with company logos placed on the politician's clothing.
-○	Features a dropdown menu to select the election cycle.
+○	Features a selector to switch between election cycles.
 ○	Provides "Save," "Share," and "Details" actions.
 3. Details Screen:
 ○	Displays the politician's name.
 ○	Features a Bar Chart visualizing total donations across multiple election cycles.
-○	Shows a detailed list of the top contributing industries for the selected cycle, with their corresponding icons and total donation amounts.
+○	Shows a detailed list of the top contributing organizations for the selected cycle, with their total donation amounts.

 Technical Stack
 ●	Language: Kotlin
 ●	UI Framework: Jetpack Compose